 An army may be “necessary” to the “security” of a “state” but according to the second amendment it is not “necessary to the security of a free state,” that is to say, again, the emphasis is on “free.”
 Without militias a free state would lack something necessary.
 And as it would not lack security if a standing army can provide it, it must be that said state would lack first and foremost being a free state.

-But this is completely nuts on two grounds (beside all the already said).
+But this is inane on two grounds beside the already said.

 One simply cannot read the amendment in light of the statutes, and this makes the statutes’ constitutionality dubious.

-I also object to the organized vs unorganized typology because not only does it derive from said statutes (“organized” militias are organized by legislative acts) but also because the amendment talks of “well regulated” militias and the typology gives the impression that “unorganized” militias must be outside the scope of “well regulated” militias, which is probably what most if not all half-informed Americans (those among Americans who are half-informed) think.
+I also object to the organized vs unorganized typology.
+Not only does it derive from said statutes (“organized” militias are organized by legislative acts) but also the amendment talks of “well regulated” militias and the typology gives the impression that “unorganized” militias must be outside the scope of “well regulated” militias, which is probably what most if not all half-informed Americans (those among Americans who are half-informed) think.

 Then, when one reads (majority decision) “The Amendment is divided into a prefatory clause and an operative clause.
 There must be a link between the two, but ‘apart from that clarifying function, a prefatory clause does not limit or expand the scope of the operative clause’,” it smacks of taking liberties with the letter, which I disagree with in constitutional analysis (and Scalia has often blamed others for taking liberties).
 In my eyes there was no need to resort to such intricacies: the prefatory clause is the premise, the operative clause is the consequence, and the consequence is an individual right.